asia-pacific-energy-research-centre/aperc-osemosys/README.md

 ## Description
 This is the package development repository.

-Are you looking to run the model?
-Head over to [this repository](https://github.com/asia-pacific-energy-research-centre/Outlook) and follow the instructions.

 ## Dependencies
 _aperc-osemosys_ requires a number of dependencies.
 To install, copy and paste the following in your command line:

 `conda create --prefix ./env python=3.7 networkx datapackage graphviz xlrd glpk`

-## Documentation

-Coming soon...

 ## Contributing